Strong solutions for the Alber equation and stability of unidirectional wave spectra: Applications

-In all relevant cases here we observe that condition \eqref{eq:scaledcontourcr} is satisfied if and only if it is satisfied for $X=0.$ Once we generate an approximation to $\Gamma_X,$ the built-in MATLAB function \texttt{inpolygon} is then used to determine if the target $4\pi p/q$ is contained in $\Gamma_X \cup\{0\}.$ Our numerical results are summarised in Figure \ref{Fig:synoptic}.
+In all relevant cases here we observe that condition \eqref{eq:scaledcontourcr} is satisfied if and only if it is satisfied for $X=0$ (and this seems to be the case for any unimodal spectrum).
+Once we generate an approximation to $\Gamma_X,$ the built-in MATLAB function \texttt{inpolygon} is then used to determine if the target $4\pi p/q$ is contained in $\Gamma_X \cup\{0\}.$

+Application to individual spectra is vizualized in Figures \ref{Fig:1} and \ref{Fig:3}.
+Synoptic plots showing the stable and unstable regions of the $\gamma-\alpha$ plane can be found in Figure \ref{Fig:synoptic}.
+There is broad agreement with \cite{Gramstad2017,Ribal2013a}, but we find somewhat fewer unstable sea states.
+Modulationally unstable sea states are the prime suspects for rogue waves \cite{Bitner-Gregersen2015,Athanassoulis2017,ThemistoklisSapsis2016,Dematteis2017,Gramstad2018,Onorato2013}, and we find that such sea states are very unlikely but nevertheless they do exist, with an estimated total likelihood of $\approx 2\cdot 10^{-3}$.
+This is broadly consistent with the record of observations of rogue waves.